 Experienced insurance agents and healthcare specialists as a rule don’t recommend dropping LT coverage.
 One experienced voice says that a lack of LT insurance can become “the single biggest devastator of a financial plan.”
 Adjusting coverage to make the premiums manageable is one thing, particularly if other financial resources are in reserve to cover LT costs.
 But this isn’t a realm where one can take chances.

-Consider the basic facts: a private room in a nursing home averaged more than $100,000 per year in 2018, based on estimates compiled by Genworth Financial.
-Assisted living or the hiring of a home health aide cost around half that amount, they estimated, a lesser burden, but one that can hardly be called light.
+Consider the basic facts: a private room in a nursing home averaged more than $100,000 per year in 2018, living or the hiring of a home health aide cost around half that amount, they estimated, a lesser burden, but one that can hardly be called light.
 After the age of 50, LT coverage should be on your clients’ radar screens, and once it has been taken on, it should not be surrendered unless robust alternatives are in place.

 For more, please see:

 Not having long-term care insurance can be ‘the single biggest devastator’ of your financial plan | CNBC